Kingsbrook, Buckinghamshire

-Kingsbrook is a village and civil parish to the east of Aylesbury in Buckinghamshire, England.
+Kingsbrook is a housing development and civil parish to the north-east of Aylesbury in Buckinghamshire, England, around 2.5 km from the town centre and almost contiguous with the town.

-The village comprises mostly new build housing in the "Oakfield Village", "Canal Quarter" and "Orchard Green" neighbourhoods.
+Kingsbrook comprises mostly new build housing in the "Oakfield Village", "Canal Quarter" and "Orchard Green" neighbourhoods, each described by the developers as a village.
 Its primary school opened in September 2021 and the secondary school opened the following year.

 The parish was established in 2020 when the former parish of Bierton with Broughton was divided into three.